rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

     ![Choose Release Version]({{< baseurl >}}/img/rancher/choose-release-version.png)

-2. From the release's **Assets** section (in the picture above), download the following three files, which are required to install Rancher in an air gap environment:
+2. From the release's **Assets** section (pictured above), download the following three files, which are required to install Rancher in an air gap environment:

     | Release File | Description |